liborty/rstats/README.md

 Trait VecVec is entirely unchecked, you should  check your data upfront.

+## Trait VecVecu8

+Minimal support also for sets of vectors of u8 end type

 ## Trait Index

 * `revindex` method for reversing an index.